 - You do not have to trudge through the long and arduous process of journal or book publishing, especially if you blog on your own blog!
 Blogs are open to “public review” – a form of review that is not replacing the very valuable process of anonymous peer review, but is increasingly valued as a way to determine the worth of ideas in a public forum.
 If someone takes issue with your ideas, in all likelihood you will find out about it in short order.
 This is a huge benefit — you cannot adequately address what you do not know is “out there” and blog readers are one of your best sources to explore the landscape of opinion related to your ideas.

 The nursology.net multi-authored blog (MAB) team members are committed to writing regularly for the blog in order to have a new post at least weekly, and to provide a diversity of perspective, style, and content!
-Some of our bloggers write their posts directly, using the handy “add a post” feature on wordpress.com (where our site is hosted).
-Others send me the content for their blog either by email or using our handy blog submission form (also a sub-menu item under “Blog Home” on our main menu!).
+Contributors send me the content for their blog either by email or using our handy blog submission form which you can access from the sub-menu item under “Blog Home” on our main menu.
 You can see who is on our team in the right sidebar, showing everyone’s name and a link to their most recent posts.
 Once we have the content for your post, we develop a mock-up that you can review and change before it is posted.